 Standing water is water that has become stagnant/no longer flows.
-It can come in various sizes, from a puddle to even the size of your backyard, depending on the source.
-When it collects under your home’s foundation and isn’t fixed, that’s when your foundation can be compromised.
+It can form a puddle the size of your backyard, depending on the source.
+When it collects under your property’s foundation and isn’t fixed, that’s when your foundation can be compromised.

 Luckily for you, Granite Foundation Repair has provided a guide for all you need to know about standing water under your house foundation!

 The Causes of Standing Water

 Standing water can collect from numerous sources.
 Here are a few examples to keep in mind:

 If you have a crawl space and have noticed standing water, it may indicate that the low-point drain has been clogged.
 These drains work to empty water away from your home and into the street.
 The low-point drain in the crawl space floor can become blocked if a filter has not been installed, causing water to leak into your crawl space and damage the foundation.
 Be sure to check that your low-point drain isn’t submerged in water.

 If you’ve noticed standing water under your house or in the crawl space, it may also mean that you have a leaking pipe.
 Make sure the water is turned on in your home, and examine your pipes to see if any water leaks.
 If it does, then you’ll have found your standing water source.

 Cracks in your foundation are an open door for water to seep into your home.
 If you suspect this is the problem or notice any cracks, call on the foundation experts at Granite Foundation Repair.
 We can inspect your foundation and come up with the best steps to solve the issue!